-Number of VLAN mapping on a lag is equal to number of member ports multiplied by the number of CVLANs mapping configured on the lag interface.
-For example, if a lag has 6 ports and on the lag interface 10 CVLANs are mapped to a SVLAN, then the total number of mappings is considered as 60.
+The number of VLAN mappings on a LAG is equal to number of member ports multiplied by the number of CVLAN mappings configured on the LAG interface.
+For example, if a LAG has 6 ports and, on the lag interface 10 CVLANs are mapped to a SVLAN, the total number of mappings is considered as 60.